buttelab/harmonyrna/README.md

 # harmonyrna
-A web server for harmonizing RNA-Seq data
+A web tool for batch affect  adjustment of RNA-Seq count and TPM data